• Menu

 BUT, during pregnancy it is important that you stay on top of your health and any other issues that crop up — like high blood pressure, diabetes, or preeclampisa.

-It is important that you strongly consider vaccines like the flu shot or covid vaccine.
+It is important that you strongly consider all the vaccines your provider recommends (including DPT, flu, Covid, etc).
 You are at higher risk.
 And in coordination, your baby is also at risk.

 Please make sure to keep your prenatal appointments.
-Even though they can seem useless, they are really made to get the important information and make sure your pregnancy and health are OK.
+Even though prenatal care can seem useless (that’s great, that means everything is progressing normally), they are really made to get the important information and make sure your pregnancy and health are OK.
+It’s important to talk with your health care provider about you and the specific risks to you in your pregnancy.

 Of course, not all information will be given at those appointments, so I recommend pregnant couples take a prenatal class.
 This one can be done in just 3 hours and can be done when your schedule allows it (most videos are just 10-20 minutes).